 Cotton plants make great container plants.
 They need to be started early in spring and grown indoors especially if the temperatures are lower than 60 degrees Fahrenheit.
 Cotton is not frost-hardy; though a lot of the newer varieties are cold-tolerant.

 MRC-270 Cotton Growing in Hillman, Michigan

 Cotton plants do well with lots of nutrients for growth.
 Fertilize the plants with lots of compost or any balanced NPK fertilizer you would use for growing roses or tomatoes.
-Do not used peat-based compost as it tends to hold a lot of water which cotton plants dont like.
+Do not use peat-based compost as it tends to hold a lot of water which cotton plants don’t like.

 Cotton Ginning using a hand-crank gin

 The video shows a hand-crank cotton gin being used to separate seeds from cotton.
-This wheel gin weighs around 20 lbs and can gin around 25 lbs of seed cotton in a work day.
-This is a roller type gin which does not cut the staple length of cotton unlike the saw gins.
+This wheel gin weighs around 20 lbs and can gin around 25 lbs of seed cotton in a workday.
+This is a roller-type gin that does not cut the staple length of cotton, unlike the saw gins.